jdub2233/jobpilot-ai/docs/Learning_Journal.md

 ### Next Learning Goal

 Begin building the first complete API vertical slice by implementing the Employer CRUD endpoints using ASP.NET Core, Entity Framework Core, and Swagger.

+# Learning Journal

+---

+## 2026-07-28 — Sprint 1 Day 9

+### Session Goal

+Begin the Employer API vertical slice by implementing the first end-to-end create workflow using ASP.NET Core, Entity Framework Core, PostgreSQL, DTOs, a repository layer, Dependency Injection, and Swagger.

+### Accomplishments

+- Created the initial Employer DTOs.
+- Created the Employer repository interface.
+- Implemented the Employer repository using Entity Framework Core.
+- Registered the Employer repository with ASP.NET Core Dependency Injection.
+- Created the Employer API controller.
+- Configured Swagger/OpenAPI for API discovery and testing.
+- Implemented `POST /api/Employers`.
+- Tested the Employer creation endpoint through Swagger.
+- Verified that the new Employer record was persisted successfully in PostgreSQL.
+- Confirmed the first complete request flow through the controller, repository, `JobPilotDbContext`, Entity Framework Core, and PostgreSQL.

+### Key Concepts Learned

+- DTOs as API request and response contracts
+- Separation between API models and database entities
+- Repository interfaces and implementations
+- Dependency Injection registration
+- Constructor injection in ASP.NET Core controllers
+- Controller responsibilities
+- Swagger/OpenAPI endpoint testing
+- Asynchronous database operations
+- Entity Framework Core persistence
+- End-to-end API verification

+### AWS Connection

+The Employer API is currently running against local PostgreSQL, but the same application structure is intended to support a future deployment using Amazon RDS for PostgreSQL.
+The repository and Dependency Injection design help keep the API loosely coupled to its data-access implementation, which should make the transition to AWS easier.

+Swagger is currently being used for local API testing.
+After deployment, services such as Amazon CloudWatch can be introduced to monitor API requests, application errors, and database connectivity.
+Amazon RDS and CloudWatch remain planned and were not implemented during this session.

+### Reflections

+Today marked the first working backend vertical slice in JobPilot AI.
+The most important achievement was not only creating the POST endpoint, but proving that the complete request flow worked from Swagger through the API controller and repository to PostgreSQL.

+Using DTOs prevented the API from exposing the Entity Framework Core entity directly.
+Introducing a repository interface also created a clearer separation between HTTP request handling and database access.
+Registering the repository through Dependency Injection reinforced how ASP.NET Core resolves and supplies application dependencies at runtime.

+Testing the endpoint in Swagger and then verifying the database record directly provided stronger evidence than relying on a successful build or HTTP response alone.
+The Employer vertical slice is still in progress because the remaining GET, PUT, and DELETE operations, validation, error handling, and final review have not yet been completed.

+### Questions to Review

+- Why should an API use DTOs instead of exposing Entity Framework Core entities directly?
+- What problem does the repository interface solve?
+- How does ASP.NET Core Dependency Injection resolve the repository implementation?
+- What responsibilities should remain in the controller?
+- Why is direct PostgreSQL verification useful after testing an endpoint in Swagger?
+- What is the difference between verifying that an API builds and verifying that it works end to end?